Introduction¶

 Note

-The default username used to connect to Ubuntu and CentOS systems are ubuntu and centos respectively.
+The default username used to connect to Ubuntu and AlmaLinux systems are ubuntu and almalinux respectively.

 Storage Management¶